termux/termux.github.io/package-suggestions.md

 - [TeX Live](http://tug.org/texlive/) is an easy way to get up and running with the TeX document production system.

+- [Redis](http://redis.io/) is a in-memory data structure store used as database, cache and message broker.

 Smaller packages
 ----------------